Sean Ingram: Music career

 As a teenager, Ingram became largely involved in the hardcore straight edge scene of Kansas City and for this reason, in 1993, he was invited to join the band xRestrainx as a vocalist.

 Ingram, who became a big fan of Earth Crisis' 1992 EP All Out War, began exchanging letters with members of the Syracuse, New York vegan straight edge scene and, a few months after finishing school, he relocated to that city on Christmas Day, 1993.
 He lived there for four months in the same house as Earth Crisis' original guitarist Ben Read.
 Around Easter 1994, he came back to Kansas City for a weekend visit and Jes Steineger and Stacy Hilt, whom he knew from before, gave him a tape of an instrumental song to audition for their new band, Breach, as singer.
 Even though Ingram had a good relationship with some people from the Syracuse scene, he ended up disillusioned with their militant attitude and, shortly thereafter, returned to Kansas with the vocals and lyrics of "Harvest of Maturity", being accepted to join Breach, which subsequently changed its name to Coalesce.

 In 1995, Coalesce released their debut EP 002 through Solid State Records, which became a pioneering and influential work in the mathcore genre.
 Through an unstable career with numerous disbandments, the band went on to release three studio albums until 1999.
 In order to support his music career, Ingram worked as a wallpaper hanger by trade during the first years of the band.
-In 2009, Coalesce released their forth album, Ox.
+In 2009, Coalesce released their fourth album, Ox.
 Ingram has contributed to the artwork and packaging of all the band' studio albums.

 Ingram has been featured in most albums by Reggie and the Full Effect, the solo project of former Coalesce drummer James Dewees, with the pseudonyms Hungary Bear and Sean-O-Tronic.

 On July 8, 2001, Ingram joined The Dillinger Escape Plan as vocalist during their performance at the Krazy Fest 4 in Louisville, Kentucky, while they were auditioning for a new singer.
 He was scheduled for a second show at the CMJ Music Festival in New York City on September 12, but it was cancelled after the September 11 attacks.
 Later, the event was rescheduled in October but the band had already hired Greg Puciato.